rayalankenyon/rayalankenyon.github.io/_posts/2017-12-05-ludum-dare-40-post-mortem.md

 title: "Ludum Dare 40 Post Mortem"
 date: 2017-12-05
 comments: true
-categories: [ludum dare, game jam]
+categories: ludum dare game jam
 ---
     Ludum Dare is a weekend game jam that runs every 4 months.
 On the weekend of December 1st, 2017 I particpiated in my first game jam.
 I would be lying if I did not say that I failed.
 A video of what I was able to create is posted below.
---- INSERT VIDEO HERE ---
 # Inspiration
     I woke up an hour after the jam started.
 I grabbed some food, excited to see the theme.
 My excited was swiftly removed from the sight of the theme "The more you